 Swimming Injuries – Common Conditions and Prevention Strategies

-Summer is here and that means many of you will be looking to hit the beach and swimming pool.
+Summer is here and that means many of our loyal patients will be looking to hit the beach and swimming pool.
 Swimming is a great sport which benefits the entire body – from building muscle to losing weight, increasing flexibility and endurance.
 It is a low-impact sport, however it’s important that you take care as overuse injuries are very common amongst swimmers.
 At Erko Physio we regularly treat three swimming related conditions:

 - Swimmers Shoulder